 Smart leakage sensor can detect leaks early, which can significantly reduce risk and reduce the cost of removing damaged material.

-Apartment energy management uses smart home gadgets like meters, sockets, and regular and remote control of electrical equipment to reduce electricity waste.
+Apartment energy management uses smart home automation devices like meters, sockets, and regular and remote control of electrical equipment to reduce electricity waste.
 Likewise, you can adjust lights and use sensors throughout your property to keep costs down.

 Attract new renters